-During the year ended December 31, 2019, 5.4 million share options granted to directors and executive officers with an average exercise price at \$0.34 and average remaining contractual life of 1.9 years were replaced with fully vested 2.7 million share options with an exercise price at \$0.08 and contractual life of 5 years.
-Additionally, 125,000 share options with an exercise price at \$0.08 and contractual life of 5 years, vested during the following 3 years, were granted to director as compensation for his engagement as a Chairman of the Company's board of directors.
-Further 150,000 share options expired with exercise price of \$0.41 per common share.
+During the year ended December 31, 2019, 5.4 million share options granted to directors and executive officers with an average exercise price at \$0.34 and average remaining contractual life of 1.9 years were replaced by fully vested 2.7 million share options ((i) in the table below) with an exercise price at \$0.08 and contractual life of 5 years.
+In addition, 125,000 share options ((ii) in the table below) with an exercise price at \$0.08 and contractual life of 5 years, vested during the following 3 years, were granted to director as compensation for his engagement as a Chairman of the Company's board of directors.